JeannotM/DynamicDifficulty/README.md

 # What The Minimum and Maximum Affinity Are, no one can get more or less than this (even with commands)
 min-affinity: 0
 max-affinity: 1200

-# 0 Equals Disabled, timer is in minutes
-interval-timer: 1

 # Mobs That Will Give Points From "pve-kill" when killed: https://hub.spigotmc.org/javadocs/bukkit/org/bukkit/entity/EntityType.html
 # Format: